kg3354/jsDbFrontend/instructions.md

 I spend from 7:05 to 9:21 on this part of the project.
 It is a total of 2 hours 20 minutes.
 It is pushed to github.

+## Day 4 and Day 5, May 29, 30 2024

+This week is very busy for me, and i did not find time to write the documentation until May 30.
+### Update on Previou Work
+I first realized that finding all the images for the currencies are not appliable, as there are thousands of them available on Coinbase.
+Thus, I change place the base currency image into just word display.
+This saved me time to search for all the images.
+I still kept the image for the quote currency, to make the website looks better.

+Another update I had is to enable users to add currency pairs.
+I initially tried to write multiple lines into the same graph, but I realized that different currencies have a wide range of different prices, it indeed looks worse.
+Thus, I add an add currency pair button, such that users can display more graphs at the bottom.
+I used a white line to seperate them, also for vidualization purposes.

+Although I tried to add the auto refresh method, it did not work well.
+I think it is because I did not figure out how to automatically trigger the API call without breaking my time range protection function.
+I did add a set time to now button, which allowed one to set the end time to be 'now'.
+I will try to add this function back again later.

+I did add the display graunularity drop down menu back.
+The two buttons approach before was redundent, and I think just having a drop down menu make it simple and looks good.

+### Key Modification (my_asset.js)

+- I ensured that the start time cannot exceed 1 minute before the end time, and I ensured that the end time cannot exceed 1 minute before the start time.
+Both typing and using the drop down calender are being protected.

+- I embedded the execucation of all_product.js into the start of the server.
+Thus, whenever the server starts, it gets all the current product pairs and write to teh working src directory for the react application to use.

+- I added the user sandbox asset feature to the main page.
+User can now just click on the top right corner where it says 'My Sandbox Asset' to access their sandbox asset.
+It display as its own, users are able to scroll down the asset menu without moving the main page.
+It also used the App.css, which was not being used before

+- I movified all the 'localhost:3000' into 'http://${window.location.hostname}:3000', such that other machines in the network could also view this website.
+This is supported by React.
+Once you run npm start, you can either view it via localhost or the ip address.
+Only the ip address way could be reached by all machines in the network, and this change enabled them to retrieve the data without any issues

+### Conclusion on May 30

+I believe this project is coming to an end.
+Tomorrow I will start writing the testing required for this project, as well as the environment settings.
+I will start writing all the necessary steps including what package to install for M1 users to reproduce this project.

+Today's work is pushed to github.
+Total hour spend 6:20 - 7:20, 8:45 - 9:31.